DataDog/integrations-core/windows_registry/README.md

 ### Validation

-Check the information page in the Datadog Agent Manager or run the [Agent's `status` subcommand][7] and look for `windows_registry` under the Checks section.
+Check the information page in the Datadog Agent Manager or run the Agent's `status` [subcommand][7] and look for `windows_registry` under the Checks section.

 ## Data Collected

 ### Metrics

-All metrics collected by the Windows Registry integration are forwarded to Datadog.
+All metrics collected by the Windows Registry integration are forwarded to Datadog as [custom metrics][11], which may impact your billing .

 ### Logs